schwert398/cerke_code/README.md

 - By changing the value of "language" in `setting.json`, you can play in any language you like.(You need font file and json file.)
 - Generates score note.(but can't record more than 2 judgement)

+## CAUTION
+- Be careful not to get opponent's over than 24 times. (for more details, look [here](https://github.com/schwert398/cerke_code/issues/6))
+- Generated score notes are overwritten to the same file and the data that existed in the file are lost.
+To prevent this, change the file name or copy the data.
+(This problem will be fixed at the next update)